anagnostop/gio-research/README.md

 files larger than 100 MB.
 Prefer external hosting or another delivery method for large media assets.

+### Post featured images

+For new post featured images, use these conventions:

+- preferred canvas: `1920 x 1130`
+- preferred aspect ratio: approximately `1.699:1`
+- use `JPG` for photographic images
+- use `PNG` for graphics, logos, or text-heavy visuals
+- keep important content near the central `70–80%` of the image width so that Hugo-generated crops remain usable in list and thumbnail views

+Most existing posts already follow the `1920 x 1130` convention, so new images should match it unless there is a specific reason not to.

 ## Deployment safety

 Netlify builds `main` using the command and Hugo version in `netlify.toml`.